Phase portraits and the bifurcation set for the three-vortex interaction system: The point-vortex model and Hamiltonian background

+for \(N=2\) and takes a similar form for general \(N\) as can be demonstrated using Eq.~\eqref{dfdmu} below.

 This can be interpreted as a Hamiltonian system because this change of variables is a Poisson transformation, which we explain below.
-For the reader who simply wants to perform the change of variables, Eqs.~\eqref{z_to_mu} and~\eqref{mudot} are practically the whole story once we define the functional derivative $\fdv{h}{\mu}$, which we do in Eqs.~\eqref{dfdmu}--\eqref{dfdmu2} after introducing some additional machinery.

-We refer to Ohsawa~\cite{Ohsawa:2019, Ohsawa:2024,Ohsawa:2024a} for the derivation, a detailed interpretation, and an application of this reduction to several stability problems in vortex dynamics, and to Marsden and Ratiu for the necessary background in geometric mechanics~\cite{Marsden:1999}.
-Here, we try to explain where this comes from with the minimal possible detail.
-First, define $\ufrak(2)_\kappa$ as the vector space of skew-Hermitian $2\times 2$ matrices equipped with the bracket
+Equations~\eqref{z_to_mu}--\eqref{dfdmu2} are sufficient for a reader who wants to work through the calculations for themselves.
+We briefly describe their derivation and meaning, and refer to Ohsawa~\cite{Ohsawa:2019, Ohsawa:2024, Ohsawa:2025} for more details and an application of this reduction to several stability problems in vortex dynamics, and to Marsden and Ratiu for the necessary background in geometric mechanics~\cite{Marsden:1999}.